Orion Portfolio Solutions LLC Has $660,000 Holdings in Fidelity MSCI Financials Index ETF (NYSEARCA:FNCL)

 Orion Portfolio Solutions LLC lifted its holdings in Fidelity MSCI Financials Index ETF (NYSEARCA:FNCL) by 8.4% during the 2nd quarter, Holdings Channel reports.
 The fund owned 12,602 shares of the company’s stock after acquiring an additional 976 shares during the quarter.
 Orion Portfolio Solutions LLC’s holdings in Fidelity MSCI Financials Index ETF were worth $660,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also made changes to their positions in the company.
-Empowered Funds LLC bought a new position in Fidelity MSCI Financials Index ETF in the 2nd quarter worth approximately $24,395,000.
-Eqis Capital Management Inc. raised its position in Fidelity MSCI Financials Index ETF by 302.7% in the 1st quarter.
-Eqis Capital Management Inc. now owns 455,977 shares of the company’s stock worth $22,320,000 after purchasing an additional 342,755 shares during the last quarter.
-Envestnet Asset Management Inc. raised its position in Fidelity MSCI Financials Index ETF by 66.4% in the 1st quarter.
-Envestnet Asset Management Inc. now owns 791,371 shares of the company’s stock worth $38,738,000 after purchasing an additional 315,904 shares during the last quarter.
-Brinker Capital Investments LLC raised its position in Fidelity MSCI Financials Index ETF by 97.0% in the 1st quarter.
-Brinker Capital Investments LLC now owns 338,056 shares of the company’s stock worth $16,548,000 after purchasing an additional 166,428 shares during the last quarter.
-Finally, Lido Advisors LLC raised its position in Fidelity MSCI Financials Index ETF by 15.4% in the 1st quarter.
-Lido Advisors LLC now owns 983,001 shares of the company’s stock worth $48,118,000 after purchasing an additional 131,206 shares during the last quarter.
+Other hedge funds also recently bought and sold shares of the company.
+Capital Analysts LLC bought a new position in Fidelity MSCI Financials Index ETF in the 1st quarter worth approximately $4,980,000.
+Eaton Vance Management bought a new stake in shares of Fidelity MSCI Financials Index ETF during the 1st quarter valued at $122,000.
+Cambridge Investment Research Advisors Inc. raised its position in shares of Fidelity MSCI Financials Index ETF by 16.6% during the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 148,197 shares of the company’s stock valued at $7,254,000 after acquiring an additional 21,046 shares during the last quarter.
+Royal Bank of Canada raised its position in shares of Fidelity MSCI Financials Index ETF by 6.4% during the 1st quarter.
+Royal Bank of Canada now owns 65,853 shares of the company’s stock valued at $3,224,000 after acquiring an additional 3,981 shares during the last quarter.
+Finally, Farmers & Merchants Trust Co of Chambersburg PA raised its position in shares of Fidelity MSCI Financials Index ETF by 1,083.3% during the 2nd quarter.
+Farmers & Merchants Trust Co of Chambersburg PA now owns 710 shares of the company’s stock valued at $37,000 after acquiring an additional 650 shares during the last quarter.

 Shares of Fidelity MSCI Financials Index ETF stock opened at $54.62 on Thursday.
 The firm has a fifty day moving average of $53.03 and a two-hundred day moving average of $51.61.
 Fidelity MSCI Financials Index ETF has a 52 week low of $32.25 and a 52 week high of $55.75.